Clean Slate Act

 In relation to the Clean Slate Act

-The above-referenced legislation would seal or expunge most misdemeanor and felony convictions following a waiting period and subject to certain conditions.
+The above-referenced legislation would seal most misdemeanor and felony convictions following a waiting period and subject to certain conditions.
 While the NYS Catholic Conference is generally supportive of measures to give people convicted of crimes a second chance following the conclusion of their sentence, this bill is fundamentally flawed in that it would make it impossible for organizations that work with children or vulnerable adults to adequately assess whether someone who wants to work or volunteer in one of their programs can safely be around children.

-Following the sexual abuse scandal that engulfed the Catholic Church and other organizations two decades ago, the Church has become a leader in the protection of children.
+Following the devastating sexual abuse scandal that engulfed the Catholic Church and other organizations two decades ago, the Church has become a leader in the protection of children.
 Anyone who wants to work or volunteer in our schools, CYO programs, youth ministry programs, summer camps or any other program that involves children or vulnerable adults must complete a criminal background check and sexual abuse awareness training.
 These policies have been instrumental in protecting the most vulnerable among us, as well as reassuring parents that our programs are safe.
 The results speak for themselves, as our programs are now among the safest places for children.

 To be clear, following are some of the kinds of offenses that we couldn’t even learn about, much less be able to take into consideration, merely after the passage of three years (for misdemeanors) or seven years (for felonies):